keyshade-xyz/keyshade/docs/integration/frameworks/set-up-with-nextjs.md

 ---
-description: A step-by-step guide to integrate Keyshade into your Next.js app for managing secrets and environment variables — a drop-in replacement for .env files.
+description: How to set up Keyshade in Next.js to manage secrets without .env files
 ---

-# How to Set Up Keyshade into a Next.js Project
+# Set Up Keyshade with Nextjs

+A step-by-step guide to integrate Keyshade into your Next.js app for managing secrets and environment variables — a drop-in replacement for .env files.

 ## Create a Next.js Project